jsfenfen/reconcile-legislators/README.md

 At the moment, matches are done in a multi-step process: the first pass is to pull last names that match the first 8-ish characters, the second is to cull this set with fuzzy-matching techniques.
 Other blocking methods (metaphone on the last name, for instance) might be more useful, depending on the input data.

-Because it's relatively common for names to appear switched (i.e. "Ron, Paul") the matcher will try to find matches for a reversed version of the name with the same technique.
+Because it's relatively common for candidate names to appear switched (i.e. "Ron, Paul") the matcher will try to find matches for a reversed version of the name with the same technique.
 This can be turned off for better performance by setting CHECK_FOR_NAME_REVERSALS to 'False' in the local_settings file.
+This is only done in the candidate lookup, not in the legislator lookup.

 Logging is set up to record all fuzzy match attempts; the hope is that examination of scoring metrics will help 'tune' them.